-- 1. Open the Copy Programs from Mbed Online Compiler dialog box: - If you have already used Keil Studio Cloud and have projects in your workspace, go to File Import from Mbed Online Compiler.... - Alternatively, if it is the first time you log into Keil Studio Cloud, your workspace is empty and the Explorer view displays by default.
-Click the Import projects from Mbed Online Compiler button from the Explorer view.
+- 1. Open the Copy Programs from Mbed Online Compiler dialog box: - If you have already used Keil Studio Cloud and have projects in your workspace, go to File > Import from Mbed Online Compiler.... - Alternatively, if it is the first time that you have logged in, your workspace is empty and the Explorer view displays by default.
+Click Import projects from Mbed Online Compiler from the Explorer view.